Rockncoder/FP-JS/README.md

 Functional Programming in JavaScript
 The code to go with my SoCal Code Camp talk 14 November 2015.
-Massively updated for Silicon Valley Code Camp, 1 October 2016
+Massively updated for Silicon Valley Code Camp, 1 October 2016.
+Updated again for SoCal Code Camp at USC in Los Angeles, 2+3 December 2017 A PDF of the slides from the talk are in the root directory.

 Many of the ideas are from the book,
   "The Magical World of Functional Programming: Part 1: Thinking Functionally"